AdobeDocs/experience-platform.en/help/observability/api/metrics.md

 ### Available metrics {#available-metrics}

-The following tables list all of the metrics that are exposed by Observability Insights, broken down by [!DNL Platform] service.
+The following tables list all of the metrics that are exposed by [!DNL Observability Insights], broken down by [!DNL Platform] service.
 Each metric includes a description and accepted ID query parameter.

+>[!NOTE]
+>
+>All listed ID query parameters are optional unless stated otherwise.

 #### [!DNL Data Ingestion] {#ingestion}